tetyanaloskutova/remote-works/docs/guides/taxes.rst

 There are three ways in which you can configure taxes:

 #.
-All products prices are entered with tax included
+All skills prices are entered with tax included

    If selected, all prices entered and displayed in dashboard will be treated as gross prices.
-For example: product with entered price 4.00 € and 19% VAT will have net price calculated to 3.36 € (rounded).
+For example: skill with entered price 4.00 € and 19% VAT will have net price calculated to 3.36 € (rounded).

 #.
 Show gross prices to customers in the storefront

    If selected, prices displayed for customers in storefront will be gross.
 Taxes will be properly calculated at checkout.
-Changing this setting has no effect on displaying orders placed in the past.
+Changing this setting has no effect on displaying tasks placed in the past.

 #.
-Charge taxes on shipping rates
+Charge taxes on delivery rates

-   If selected, standard tax rate will be charged on shipping price.
+   If selected, standard tax rate will be charged on delivery price.

 Tax rates preview